hochgi/blog/posts/2023/04/12/Face_Lift.md

 I used [`pandoc`](https://pandoc.org/) to convert the markdown files to HTML.
 Unfortunately, syntax highlight for scala code with pandoc isn't great as well, but I figured I could easily just patch the HTML output directly.
 I decided this is good enough for now and I should stop shaving this yak.
 Since I need to touch the HTML output a bit[^footnote3], I figured I should commit it to the blog repo as well.

 ### What's next?
 So now the blog is up and running again.
 All posts were converted, and everything works well.
 I will probably change the theme sometime soon (I chose the first thing just to get on with the tweaks).
 I also noticed some "inacuracies[^footnote4]" I should fix in some old posts.
 Perhaps archive the less relevant topics.
-But I also noticed many drafts I started and never finished over the years:
+But I also noticed many drafts I started and never finished over the years[^footnote5]:
 ![draft posts](https://raw.githubusercontent.com/hochgi/blog/master/img/facelift_02.png)
-There's some interesting ideas in these drafts I should definately write about.
 I guess we'll see soon.

 [^footnote1]: I can no longer find the original sources, but I do give credit (with mostly broken links) in the [first blog post](http://blog.hochgi.com/2014/10/document.html).